For growth stage B2B businesses in the US, Frontline X will help establish you in Europe

 For early stage founders in Europe, Frontline Seed will help you grow your business nationally and internationally

 The EU Sustainable Finance Disclosures Regulation (2019/2088) on sustainability-related disclosures in the financial services sector (the “SFDR”) defines “sustainability risks” as environmental, social or governance events or conditions that, if they occur, could cause an actual or a potential material negative impact on the value of the investment.
-Frontline Ventures Management Company Limited (together with any relevant delegate, the “Manager”) has integrated sustainability risks, as a sub-set of risks generally that could cause an actual or potential material negative impact on the value of an investment, as part of its investment decision-making process for Frontline Venture Fund I L.P, Frontline Venture Fund II L.P, Frontline Venture Fund III L.P. and Frontline EMEA Expansion Fund I L.P. (each a “Fund” and together the “Funds”).
+Frontline Ventures Management Company Limited (together with any relevant delegate, the “Manager”) has integrated sustainability risks, as a sub-set of risks generally that could cause an actual or potential material negative impact on the value of an investment, as part of its investment decision-making process for Frontline Venture Fund I L.P, Frontline Venture Fund II L.P, Frontline Venture Fund III L.P., Frontline EMEA Expansion Fund I L.P. and Frontline EMEA Expansion Fund II L.P. (each a “Fund” and together the “Funds”).
 The ESG factors taken into account are further described in its ESG policy.
 If appropriate for an investment, the Manager may conduct sustainability risk-related due diligence and/or take steps to mitigate sustainability risks and preserve the value of the investment.
 Further detail is included in our ESG policy.

 The identification and assessments of risks, including sustainability risks, will take place on an investment-by-investment basis.
 The Manager’s assessment is that integration of known sustainability risks in investment decisions should help mitigate the potential material negative impact of sustainability risks on the returns of the Funds, although there can be no assurance that all such risks will be mitigated in whole or in part, nor identified prior to the date the risk materialises.